ct-clmsn/pyzmq-collectives/README.md

 It is the author's opinion that 0MQ is has a simple and fairly pervasive install base (several Free/Open Source software products use 0MQ under the hood).
-Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations or installing an MPI implementation is not feasible for a variety of reasons.
-If you are a person that needs SPMD programming and all the options you want or need are not available then this library is for you.
+Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons.
+If you are a person that works in a 'Python Shop', needs SPMD programming, and all the options you want or need are not available then this library is for you.

 ## How many processs/nodes should I deploy?